 Literacy Plan Summary:

-Our district is currently using Literacy Place, a basal program, to teach reading in kindergarten through grade 3.
+Our district is currently using Superkids, a comprehensive core reading and language arts program, to teach reading in Kindergarten through grade 2.
+The program is based on scientific research that validates that phonics-based instruction is the best way to teach children to read.
+The goal of the Superkids Reading Program is to produce skillful, confident readers and writers.
+Each level of the program provides the systematic phonics-based reading instruction that children need and the engaging fiction and nonfiction reading material they love.
+Reading is taught with spelling and writing so children can express their own ideas in stories, reports, letters, and more.
 Included in this program are components for guided reading, read aloud, shared reading and independent reading.
+Each classroom has purchased the Superkids Reading library for their grade level.
+Our district will be using the reading series Reading Wonders to teach grades 3-6.
+Reading Wonders is a basal reading program.
+Included in this program are components for guided reading, read aloud, shared reading, leveled reading and independent reading.
 To enhance this curriculum, our district has an elementary library with a variety of fiction and nonfiction reading materials, covering a wide range of reading levels.
 Each classroom also has their own reading center where students can enjoy books and other resources selected by their classroom teacher.
 All K-3 students receive classroom reading instruction for a minimum of 90 minutes each day.
 The district uses Accelerated Reader (AR), which is a computerized program that tests basic reading comprehension.
 Students select books from their reading level, read independently and take an independent comprehension test on the computer.
 Each book is worth a certain number of points based on its length and reading level.

 The goal of the Red Rock Central district is to ensure that all learners successfully achieve the Minnesota K-12 Academic Standards in English Language Arts (2010) for their grade level.
 The standards are aligned with the district’s curriculum to ensure that the standards are taught within the time available.

 Specific information is included in the K-3 Literacy Plan that follows this summary.
-For those who are interested in learning more about Red Rock Central’s literacy program, please contact: Dr. Brennan at 752-7361 or brennanj@rrcnet.org.
+For those who are interested in learning more about Red Rock Central’s literacy program, please contact: Mr. Olson at 752-7361 or olsonb@rrcnet.org.

 Literacy Plan Goals and Objectives:

-Overarching Goal: All students will read at grade-level by Grade 3 as determined by the Reading Minnesota Comprehensive Assessments (MCAs).
+Overarching Goal: All students will read at grade-level by Grade 3 as determined by the Reading Minnesota Comprehensive Assessments (MCA-IIIs).

 Objectives: